Reconstructing quantum theory from diagrammatic postulates: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Markus M\"uller for helpful comments on an earlier draft of the paper which have significantly improved the clarity of the presentation.
-The authors would also like to thank Jon Barrett, Matty Hoban, David Jennings, Ciar\'{a}n Lee, Miguel Navascu\'es, Rob Spekkens, and Sean Tull for useful comments and suggestions.
+The authors would also like to thank Jon Barrett, Matty Hoban, David Jennings, Ciar\'{a}n Lee, Kenji Nakahira, Miguel Navascu\'es, Rob Spekkens, and Sean Tull for useful comments and suggestions.
+The authors would also like to thank the referees whose careful reading and insightful comments greatly improved the manuscript twice.

-CMS acknowledges the support by EPSRC doctoral training grant and by Oxford-Google DeepMind Graduate Scholarship.
+CMS acknowledges the support by the Pacific Institute for the Mathematical Sciences, by a Faculty of Science Grand Challenge Award at the University of Calgary, EPSRC doctoral training grant and by Oxford-Google DeepMind Graduate Scholarship.
 JHS acknowledges the support of EPSRC via the Controlled Quantum Dynamics Centre for Doctoral Training and the Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.
+This research was also supported in part by the Foundation for Polish Science through IRAP project co-financed by EU within Smart Growth Operational Programme (contract no. 2018/MAB/5).
 This project/publication was made possible through the support of a grant from the John Templeton Foundation.
 The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.